Kirsten Geiger

 Untrustworthy Payment

-Payment process doesn't follow industry standards, creating distrust and unreliability with the user.
+The payment process doesn't follow industry standards, creating distrust and unreliability with the user.

 Based on the insights from the app audit and brainstorming various solutions, I pin-pointed the current form's length and unrelated questions to be one of the biggest pain points users face.